-A plan of management is a document that outlines how Council-owned community land is used, managed and improved.
+A plan of management outlines how Council-owned community land is used, managed and improved.
 Plans of management are a requirement of the Local Government Act 1993.
 They can apply to specific parcels of land or to generic types of land, for example, sportsgrounds.

-We are also working to produce plans of management for 114 Crown reserves across Eurobodalla.
-This is a requirement under the Crown Land Management Act 2016 that act came into force on 1 July 2018.
+We are also working to ensure we have plans of management in place for Crown reserves across Eurobodalla.
+This requirement under the Crown Land Management Act 2016 came into force on 1 July 2018.

-Landscape Masterplans form part of a plan of management.
-These present all the infrastructure and landscape elements for specific open spaces or parcels of community land.
-Landscape Masterplans illustrate a site's action plan.
-They also provide a long-range view to guide development in a way that balances the needs of user groups, the community and Council.
+Landscape Masterplans are schematic diagrams that present all the infrastructure and landscape elements for specific open spaces or parcels of community land.
+They also provide a long-range guide for development that balances the needs of user groups, the community and Council.

 Landscape Masterplans are valuable tools for prioritising improvements and upgrades and can support applications for grant funding.

 Supporting strategies and policies